CGHE Autumn School 2025: Epistemic injustice, policy repair

 - Conversations and networking with peers, CGHE colleagues and senior HE researchers

 To apply: Email david.mills@education.ox.ac.uk with your CV, and a 500-word summary of your current research interests, explaining how it addresses questions of social, material and epistemic inequality within higher education, and how you will benefit from attending this residential CGHE Autumn School.
-Closing date for priority applications 31 March 2025.
+Applications have now closed, but if you wish to be added to the waiting list do get in touch.